AY2425S2-CS2113-W12-3/tp/docs/DeveloperGuide.md

 6. A success message is displayed through the `Ui` component
 7. The confirmation message is propagated back to the user

 ![DeleteCommand Sequence Diagram](diagrams/DeleteCommand.png)

 The category del command follows similar steps:

-1. User enters the "category del" command
+1. User enters the "delete recurring" command
 2. `FinTrack` forwards the request to `AllCommands`
-3. `AllCommands` creates a `DeleteCategoryCommand` object
+3. `AllCommands` creates a `DeleteRecurringExpenseCommand` object
-4. `DeleteCategoryCommand` uses `Parser` to:
+4. `DeleteRecurringExpenseCommand` uses `Parser` to:
-    - Read user's input (category index)
+    - Read user's input (recurring expense index)
     - Validate the input data
     - Returns the input as an Integer[ ]
 5. The category is removed from the list of categories
 6. A success message is shown through the `Ui` component
 7. Confirmation is returned to the user

+The delete recurring command follows a similar sequence to delete command and follows these steps:
+1. User enters the "delete" command
+2. `FinTrack` forwards the command to `AllCommands`
+3. `AllCommands` creates a `DeleteExpenseCommand` object
+4. `DeleteExpenseCommand` uses `Parser` to read and validate the recurring expense index
+5. `deleteRecurringExpense(index)` is called and a recurring expense is deleted from `recurringExpenses`
+6. A success message is displayed through the `Ui` component
+7. The confirmation message is displayed to the user

 ### Additional Command Implementations